TheShermanTanker/pypy/rpython/doc/translation.rst

 As well as featuring exceptions, RPython is a garbage collected language;
 again, C is not.
 To square this circle, decisions about memory management must be made.
 In keeping with PyPy's approach to flexibility, there is freedom to change how to do it.
-There are three approaches implemented today:
+There are two approaches implemented today:

  - reference counting (deprecated, too slow)
- - using the `Boehm-Demers-Weiser conservative garbage collector`_
  - using one of our custom :doc:`exact GCs implemented in RPython <garbage_collection>`

-.. _Boehm-Demers-Weiser conservative garbage collector: http://hboehm.info/gc/

 Almost all application-level Python code allocates objects at a very fast rate; this means that the memory management implementation is critical to the